 The GTLF is a separate trust administered by the TCDRS Board of Trustees.
-TCDRS issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and RSI for the GTLF.
-This report may be obtained by writing to the Texas County and District Retirement System, P.O.
-Box 2034, Austin, TX 78768-2034; or by calling 800-823-7782.
-TCDRS' CAFR is also available at www.tcdrs.org.
+TCDRS issues a publicly available CAFR that includes financial statements and RSI for the GTLF.
+This report is available at www.tcdrs.org.
+TCDRS' CAFR may also be obtained by writing to the Texas County and District Retirement System, P.O.
+Box 2034, Austin, TX 78768-2034 or by calling 800-823-7782.